zenotech/netcdf-c/docs/compression.md

 2. The library for the compression algorithm must be accessible, typically thru the *LDFLAGS* and *CPPFLAGS* environment variables.

-If *--with-compression* is not specified, then the set of all known filters will be used as the default.
+If *--with-compression* is not specified, then it defaults to zip only.

 ## Cmake
 1. The flag *-DCOMPRESSION=c1,c2,...cn*